tiredperson4705/tiredperson4705.github.io/bruh/index.md

   This is a test layout
 hide_description: true
 sitemap: false
-permalink: /bruh/
-#cover: true #i think this added the dark mode for some reason
+cover: true #i think this added the dark mode for some reason
 ---

 * [Test]{:.heading.flip-title} --- this is a test format